In these Conditions:

 (a) give to us, if requested, proof of identity, and

-(b) pay to us the total amount due in cash or in such other way as is agreed by us.
+(b) pay to us the total amount due by a method as is agreed by us.

-You may pay for purchases in a number of ways: Bank Transfer, Cheque, Debit card, Cash and Credit card to a maximum of £2000.00 (plus 2.28% VAT inc. on Business and Non-EEA cards).
+You may pay for purchases in the following ways: Bank Transfer, Debit card, and Credit card to a maximum of £2000.00 (plus 2.28% VAT inc. on Business and Non-EEA cards).

 (2) Any payments by you to us may be applied by us towards any sums owing from you to us on any account whatever without regard to any directions of you or your agent, whether express or implied.